top of page

 Don’t be fooled by big lender & online ads!

-Down payment: Generally, a higher percentage down payment equals a lower interest rate.
+Down payment: In general, a higher down payment percentage results in a lower interest rate.

 Purchase, Refinance or cash out?

-Credit score: Based on credit report information and calculated credit scores sourced from the 3 main credit bureaus--Transunion, Equifax, and Experian.
-Typically, this is called your FICO score and is based on numerous factors which includes your credit history and available credit.
+Credit score: Your credit score is determined by information in your credit report and calculated credit scores obtained from the three major credit bureaus—Transunion, Equifax, and Experian.
+This score, often referred to as your FICO score, is influenced by various factors, including your credit history and available credit.

-Property type & usage Primary residence gets the best rate followed by a second/vacation home and then higher still is a rental property.
-Condos and manufactured homes typically have higher rates
+Property type & usage The best interest rates are offered for primary residences, followed by second/vacation homes, and then rental properties.
+Condos and manufactured homes generally have higher interest rates.

 Related Posts